 The Effects of an Opioid Overdose on Families

-Unfortunately, the report also highlights ways in which the public health response to the opioid crisis continues to fail.
-The rise in ED visits due to overdose mirrors other figures from the CDC showing a sharp rise in overdose-related deaths in regions around the country.
-The opioid crisis is not confined to a single region or type of person.
+Unfortunately, the report also highlights how the public health response to the opioid crisis continues to fail.
+The rise in ED visits due to overdose mirrors other figures from the CDC.
+This illustrates a sharp surge in overdose-related deaths in regions around the country.
+The opioid crisis is an issue happening to a single area or type of person.
 Instead, it is a tragic crisis involving directly or indirectly every citizen in the country, a problem that will affect generations to come.
 Families must know that anyone, whether young or older, rich or poor, well-educated or less educated and of any race or ethnic group, may suffer from opioid addiction.